 Fortunately, there are many things you can do to prevent diabesity and reduce your risk of these health problems.

-Regularly eating the standard American diet of heavily processed foods, sugars, and refined carbs not only promotes insulin resistance, but it also deprives the cells of the nutrients they need to keep the body functioning at its peak.
+Regularly eating the standard American diet of heavily processed foods, sugars, and refined carbs not only promotes insulin resistance but also deprives the cells of the nutrients they need to keep the body functioning at its peak.

 The way to prevent obesity and type 2 diabetes — and even reverse them — is to regularly eat high-quality foods that contain water, fiber, and protein.
 Research shows the body digests these foods slowly, absorbing their glucose into the bloodstream equally slowly.
 This keeps blood sugar levels stable, helping prevent weight gain, obesity, and type 2 diabetes.

+Setpoint weight is the weight that your body strives to maintain within a range of 10-15 pounds.
 Your body is an amazingly complex biological machine that is quite capable of regulating your weight and your blood sugar levels, just as it regulates your heart rate, blood pressure, and other functions.
-The only time it does not properly regulate these functions is when it cannot do so; ie, when the biological system is damaged or broken in some manner.
+The only time it does not properly regulate these functions is when it cannot do so, ie, when the biological system is damaged or broken in some manner.
 Such is the case with weight control.

 Your brain, digestive system, and hormones continually communicate with each other via several feedback loops to keep your weight close to your setpoint weight.
 There are several ways your body keeps you at your setpoint weight.
 For instance, if you eat too much, your body increases your metabolism and/or makes you fidget more to burn off those extra calories.
 You don’t have to count or manage those calories.
 Your body does all this work for you.